nimxor/Recommender_system/README.md

 **Bit flip mutatations**

 ### Further Improvement
-1. A **hybrid model-based movie** recommendation system which utilizes the improved **K-means clustering coupled with genetic algorithms (GAs)**o partition transformed user space.
+1. A **hybrid model-based movie** recommendation system which utilizes the improved **K-means clustering coupled with genetic algorithms (GAs)** on partition transformed user space.
 2. Time can be reduse by using selection processes like
    1. Tournament selection.
    2. Roulette wheel selection